jlbroughton88/H3-Staffing-Website/THE_PLAN.md

-Integrate user database
+Add page for adding blog posts.
+Make table for blog posts.
-Add queries for the database and functions onto context page
+Make queries for posting and getting blog posts
+Add private routes for certain users